What is Pockit?

 - Small charges on many basic card functions.

-- Not registered with Financial Services Compensation Scheme.
+- Not registered with the Financial Services Compensation Scheme.

 - Not officially a bank, so you will still need traditional banks for all other financial needs.